 Optimum sowing dates and seeding rates for wheat in Kansas

-Ensuring optimum sowing date and seeding rate are two steps needed to help achieve the maximum wheat yield potential in a given growing season (Figure 1).
+Ensuring optimum sowing date and seeding rate are two steps needed to ensure that the maximum wheat yield potential can be attained in a given growing season (Figure 1).
 Sowing date affects yield potential due to stand establishment, soil and air temperatures to which the crop is exposed, tiller formation, disease pressure, etc. Optimum seeding rate depends on sowing date and its adjustment is crucial to ensure the crop will maximize its yield potential.

 Figure 1.
 Best management practices before and after sowing to ensure maximum yield potential can be attained in a given growing season.
-Graphic by Romulo Lollato, K-State Research and Extension.
+Graphic by Romulo Lollato.

 A) K-State recommendations